 After Pat graduated High School, he went on to college where he majored in Vocal Performance and double minored in Communication and Piano.
 Leaving college early to set off on his dream of singing, he landed a job with The Diplomats and stayed with them for two and half years.
-Coming back home to follow in his father’s footsteps, Pat lead music at his home church in Oxford for three years before marrying Kesha Goldin on November 8, 2002.
-When he was thirty-four they moved to Pensacola, Florida so he could join the Dixie Echoes.
+Coming back home to follow in his father’s footsteps, Pat lead music at his home church in Oxford.
+When he was thirty-four he moved to Pensacola, Florida so he could join the Dixie Echoes.
 This was Pat’s first full time position as a bass singer.
 He remained with the Echoes until he joined the Mark Trammell Quartet in 2010.
-Now, Pat lives in Atalla, Alabama with his wife Kesha, and children Andy, Breelyn and Emma.
+Now, Pat lives in Douglasville, Georgia with his wife Lynelle, and children Andy, Breelyn and Emma.

 “The first time I saw the Cathedrals George asked the crowd if anyone had a question,” says Pat, “I stood up and asked, ‘How did you get started in this business?’”
 He had answered that question a thousand times I’m sure.
 After the concert he found me and wrapped his hand around my neck.
 He looked me in the eyes and said, ‘One day you will be doing what I’m doing.’”- Pat Barker

 Many years of hard work have brought Pat to where he is today.
 Over the years he’s worked as a Choir Director, Youth Director, Church cook and janitor, photographer, telemarketer, baker at a bagel shop, assistant director for a state wide show choir and a waiter at Applebee’s.
 Though his occupations have changed from time to time, the calling of God to sing has always been present.